php-fig/fig-standards/proposed/PSR-Cache.md

 *    Arrays - indexed, associative and multidimensional.
 *    Object - those that support the PHP serialize functionality.

 All data passed into the Implementing Library must be returned exactly as passed.
-If this is not possible for whatever reason than it is preferable to respond with a cache miss than with corrupted data.
+If this is not possible for whatever reason then it is preferable to respond with a cache miss than with corrupted data.

 ## Interfaces